jittya/KMMT/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)
 [![Platform](https://img.shields.io/badge/Platform-Android_&_iOS-green.svg)](https://kotlinlang.org/lp/mobile/)

-KMMT is a KMM based project template designed to simplify the KMM development.
+KMMT is a Multi-Module KMM based project template designed to simplify the KMM development.
 It uses a simplified approach that can be shared both in android and iOS easily.

 _Primary objective of this project is to help KMM Developers & promote KMM technology_